peteroupc/MailLib/docs/PeterO.Mail.MediaTypeBuilder.md

     public override string ToString();

-Converts this object to a text string of the media type it represents, in the same form as `MediaType.ToString`
+ Converts this object to a text string of the media type it represents, in the same form as  `MediaType.ToString` MediaType.ToString  <b>Return Value:</b>

-<b>Return Value:</b>

 A string representation of this object.